We're hosting school vaccination clinics for students. For a list of participating schools, see the school clinic schedule.

-By law in Ontario, Public Heath must have an up-to-date immunization record or valid exemption on file for each child attending a licensed child care centre, licensed home child care agency (Child Care and Early Years Act, 2014) or school (Immunization of School Pupils Act).
+By law in Ontario, Public Health must have an up-to-date immunization record or valid exemption on file for each child attending a licensed child care centre, licensed home child care agency Child Care and Early Years Act, 2014 or school Immunization of School Pupils Act.

 You can check to see if your child has the vaccinations they need to attend child care or school by:

 Your child's vaccines are based on a routine schedule starting at two months of age.
 When following the routine schedule, timing matters.
-By following this, your child will stay up-to-date with the required and recommended vaccinations.
+It is designed to protect your child when they are most at risk for those diseases.
+A delay or gap leaves your child at high risk of infection.

 Learn about where to get vaccinated.
-If your child gets anxious or nervous about getting a needle, see “Preparing your child for their vaccination”.
+If your child gets anxious or nervous about vaccination, see “Preparing your child for their vaccination”.

 You may have received all the required vaccinations, but Public Health does not have this information on file.
 Immunization records are not automatically provided to us.
 Report any vaccines received from a health care provider.

 If you are unsure if your immunization record is up-to-date, contact your health care provider.
-Report any vaccines received to Public Health.
+Report any vaccines received to Public Health through Immunization Connect.

-Take both the notice and the immunization record that comes with it to your health care provider appointment.
+Take both the notice and the immunization record that came with it to your health care provider appointment.

 In some cases, it may seem like we are asking you for a vaccine that has already been given.
 However, it is important to know that: